 Risk #1: Low blood sugar

-The most serious risk factor when you consume alcohol is that you could 'bottom out' with a low blood sugar.
+The most serious risk factor when you consume alcohol is that you could ‘bottom out’ with low blood sugar.
 Many people may assume alcohol increases blood sugar levels when the reverse is true.
 Normally, when your blood sugar is low, the liver raises your blood sugar by releasing glucose via its glycogen reserves.
 However, alcohol prevents the liver from performing this essential task.
 This risk is also complicated when certain diabetes medications such as sulfonylureas and meglitinides are consumed with alcohol.
 This is because, like alcohol, these medications also lower your blood sugar levels by increasing the secretion of insulin.
 This may result in hypoglycaemia.

 Alcohol is thus similar to insulin in the way it affects the blood.
 This is because alcohol can stop the liver from being able to raise blood sugar levels.
-One of the liver's key functions is to produce glucose.
-This glucose provides essential energy needed to sustain life.
+One of the liver’s key functions is to produce glucose.
+This glucose provides the essential energy needed to sustain life.
 However, the liver is also responsible for metabolising alcohol.
 When you consume more alcohol than your liver is able to metabolise, the excess alcohol enters your blood and moves into all areas of the body.

 Since the liver knows alcohol is toxic to the body, it prioritises the metabolization of alcohol.
 Whilst the liver is attempting to metabolise all of the alcohol in your blood, its capacity to release glucose is restricted.
 This results in a drop in glucose levels.
 This may develop into a life-threatening condition known as hypoglycaemia.